swiftlang/swift/docs/SIL.rst

 with retain count 1; its state will be otherwise uninitialized.
 The optional ``objc`` attribute indicates that the object should be allocated using Objective-C's allocation methods (``+allocWithZone:``).
+The optional ``stack`` attribute indicates that the object can be allocated on the stack instead on the heap.
+In this case the instruction must have balanced with a ``dealloc_ref [stack]`` instruction to mark the end of the object's lifetime.
+Note that the ``stack`` attribute only specifies that stack allocation is possible.
+The final decision on stack allocation is done during llvm IR generation.
+This is because the decision also depends on the object size, which is not necessarily known at SIL level.

 alloc_ref_dynamic
 `````````````````